sandiegojs/sandiegojs.github.com/about.md

     </div>
     <div class="span9">
       <blockquote>
         Kevin Ball is an experienced web developer and entrepreneur.
-He has have co-founded and acted as CTO for 2 companies, founded the San Diego Javascript Meetup, is a regular presenter at local tech meetups, a mentor at Startup Weekend events, and an active Toastmaster.
+He has co-founded and acted as CTO for 2 companies, founded the San Diego Javascript Meetup, is a regular presenter at local tech meetups, a mentor at Startup Weekend events, and an active Toastmaster.
 He blogs at <a href='http://kevinmball.com'>KevinMBall.com</a>
       </blockquote>
     </div>
   </li>